 (3) 100% of salary and benefits released by faculty who shift salary to grants for periods up to one year but remain on campus and continue duties such as student supervision and departmental committee work.

 There is no transitional funding available from the College for vacancies.

 Departmental allocations should be used for meeting highest priority, temporary instructional support needs.
 They should not be used to fund continuing permanent staff or faculty positions (except for possible step increases associated with the Career Enhancement Growth Program for state-funded CSA positions) or operations.
 Released benefits may only be used to cover the benefits costs associated with salary expenditures funded from release-recapture funds.
 Approval for use of recapture allocations for instructional salaries and CSA CEGP steps is not necessary.
 However, any expenditures for non-CEGP CSA or professional staff salaries, or operations will need Divisional Dean approval.
 Please discuss with your Divisional Dean prior to submitting your form.
 A final release/recapture plan is required at the end of the academic year.

-Submit your faculty salary release-recapture plan via email to Sue Barnhart by December 1, 2019.
-Please note: The Dean's Office only does revisions to remove the College's portion of the released salaries, departments are responsible for tracking their portion of the released salaries.
+Submit your faculty salary release-recapture plan via email to Sue Barnhart by November 13, 2020.
+Please note: The Dean's Office only does revisions to remove the College's portion of the released salaries and for those expenditures involving classified or professional staff, departments are responsible for tracking their portion of the released salaries.

 Staff (01-60, 01-70)

 When there is a release of any kind (due to leaves, buyouts, vacancies, etc.), departments are eligible to use up to 50% of the GOF funds that are released from the individual’s position, including benefits, to cover the costs of replacements.
 The Dean’s Office recaptures the remaining 50% salary and benefits, plus any remaining unused funds not needed by the department to fund replacements.